Last updated on : 27 Sep, 2025

 Your body’s internal thermostat, managed by the hypothalamus, does its best to keep things cool.
 But when things go off balance, you might experience heat stress—a state where your body struggles to cool itself efficiently.

-In this guide, you’ll discover effective, natural ways to beat body heat—from foot soaks and cooling drinks to hydrating foods and lifestyle tips.
+In this guide, you’ll discover 7 natural and effective ways to beat body heat—from foot soaks and cooling drinks to hydrating foods and lifestyle tips.

 Place your feet in a cool foot bath.
 This method cools your body and allows you to sit and relax in a comfortable place.
 You just need to add some cold water and ice cubes to a bucket.
 Soak your feet for about 20 minutes.
 You can also add a few drops of peppermint essential oil for an enhanced cooling effect.